 Never walk behind a bus

 It is important that pedestrians should be in the bus driver’s sight.
-Make sure you make eye-contact with the driver so he or she knows where you are.
+Make sure you make eye contact with the driver so he or she knows where you are.

 What You Can Do If You Are Involved in a Bus Accident

 A trial lawyer specializing in bus and transit accidents is recommended to protect your rights in case the claim cannot be settled outside of court.
 We are familiar with all Orange County courts.

 Lawyer Track Record